skytap/webhook-client-demos/README.md

 # Skytap Webhook Demo
-The Skytap webhook demo provides sample applications in both NodeJS and Python that show how to retrieve data from a Skytap webhook.
+The Skytap webhook demo provides NodeJS and Python sample applications that show how to retrieve data from a Skytap webhook.
 The demo suspends any newly launched virtual machines in your Skytap account, based on the event it receives from the Skytap webhook, and it provides an example to send the Skytap event to a security information and event management (SIEM) tool, such as Splunk.

 ## Before You Begin
 Before you begin, please make sure you have the following: